Xv-yn/University/MIMI2002/IOA_Gon.md

    - IL-8 draws huge numbers of neutrophils into the mucosa.
    - Neutrophil recruitment occurs as soon as epithelial cells sense gonorrhoea.
 As well as swarming in after transcytosis.
-   - Neutrophils engulf bacteria and release ROS + proteases.
+   - Neutrophils engulf bacteria and release Reactive Oxygen Species (ROS) + proteases.
    - Problem: gonorrhoea can sometimes survive inside neutrophils, using them as temporary shelters.
    - Result: lots of neutrophil death → pus (purulent discharge).